karkey85/karkey85.github.io/_posts/2026-04-11-From-Ethernet-Packets-to-Light.md

 ## **How Much Data Are We Talking?**

 This is where the scale of modern optical systems really stands out.
-A single coherent wavelength today can carry up to 800G, with next-generation systems already pushing toward 1.2T–1.6T using advanced modulation and DSP techniques.
+A single coherent wavelength today can carry up to 800G, with next-generation systems already pushing toward 1.2T–1.6T using advanced modulation (16-QAM or 64-QAM) and Digital Signal Processing(DSP) techniques.
 When multiple wavelengths are multiplexed over a single fiber using DWDM, total capacity scales to 10–20 Tbps and beyond and with tighter channel spacing and improved spectral efficiency, it can go even higher.
 This level of capacity is what underpins hyperscale cloud infrastructure from companies like Amazon, Google and Microsoft, while also sustaining ever-growing video streaming demand, global internet traffic and data-intensive AI workloads.

 ## **Future: With AI and large-scale compute**